HomeBlog Home

 Another 'entertaining' tool that real estate websites are using is home valuation widgets.
 These estimates are provided by a machine-learned, computer-based model.
 Meaning that they will likely improve as there is more activity within the general area of the subject property.

 Home valuation tools can not replace a professional CMA that is done manually or an actual Appraisal.
-There are some instances where these estimates may be close to the market value of the home but it could also be thousands of dollars off.
-These learned based models can improve only if there is enough information from a densed area where there is a lot of activity to improve the estimates.
+There are some instances where these estimates may be close to the market value of the home, but they could also be thousands of dollars off.
+These learned based models can improve only if there is enough information from a dense area where there is a lot of activity to improve the estimates.
 Nonetheless, they are still missing any necessary adjustments for improvements that have been made to the interior of the home.

 Conclusion